underscoreio/essential-scala/src/pages/implicits/organising.md

 }
 ~~~

-In use, the user would `import RationalLessThanOrdeing._` or `import RationalGreaterThanOrdering._` as appropriate.
+In use the user would `import RationalLessThanOrdering._` or `import RationalGreaterThanOrdering._` as appropriate.

 ## Take Home Points